 A variety of adhesives are the secret ingredients to make this owl SVG take flight.
 We’ll create depth by using adhesives of different thicknesses — from perfectly flat glue to stacked foam tape — while assembling our feathered friend’s layers.
 With careful alignment and placement, the result will really stand out!

 Cutting your adhesives to fit in tight spots requires a Craft Knife or sharp scissors.
 If you use a knife, make sure you’re cutting on a self-healing mat or another surface you don’t mind marking up at bit.
 Be careful of your fingers!

 The owl’s body is only 4″ tall, but his tail and wings make the full design 11.5″ x 7.7″.
 If you want an owl more like Hedwig, you can scale the owl SVG cut file up!
-For tips on adjusting designs for larger projects, see my Cardstock Cutouts Larger than 12″ x 24″ tutorial.
+For tips on adjusting designs for larger projects in Cricut Design Space, see my Cardstock Cutouts Larger than 12″ x 24″ tutorial.

 As I mentioned earlier, creasing and shaping are two papercraft techniques you’ll practice in this tutorial.
 My owl SVG project uses dashed cut lines to help you crease the paper feathers precisely.
 This way, you can just use the Cricut Fine-Point Blade instead of swapping out tools.
 Your scraper will do more than remove pieces from machine mats today!

 Finally, I’ll show you some fun ways to display your physical products.
 My favorite method is in a 12″ x 15″ shadow box!
 You could also glue a loop of fishing line to its back to hang the owl by a hook on the wall or make it fly from a ceiling.
 Or the easiest way to display creative projects: use paint-safe putty to hang it right on a wall!